A good credit score is like having a strong professional network – it opens a lot of doors for you.

 🚨 Too Much Debt – Seems like you’ve got a little too much debt to qualify with the income you’ve put in!
 Do you want to try again?

-- Housing market — the state of the national and local housing market will affect the rate you receive.
+- Housing market: The state of the national and local housing market will affect the rate you receive.
 Fewer homes being purchased could equal lower interest rates.

 Now, saying that out loud might sound a little too deep, but, seriously, it’s never a bad time to improve your credit.
 Taking steps to improve your credit can help you qualify for better mortgage rates, which can translate to you spending less to borrow.